clang: a C language family frontend for LLVM

 For a more detailed comparison between Clang and other compilers, please see the clang comparison page.

-Clang is still under heavy development.
 Clang is considered to be a production quality C, Objective-C, C++ and Objective-C++ compiler when targeting X86-32, X86-64, and ARM (other targets may have caveats, but are usually easy to fix).
-If you are looking for source analysis or source-to-source transformation tools, clang is probably a great solution for you.
-Clang supports C++11, please see the C++ status page for more information.
+If you are looking for source analysis or source-to-source transformation tools, Clang is probably a great solution for you.
+Clang supports C++11, C++14 and C++17, please see the C++ status page for more information.

 Get it and get involved!